 a.
 John 6:44 only says God draws all men to himself, not how or on what basis he draws them.
 Other passages in John make it clear that the people God chooses to draw are those who will accept God on his own terms (1:12, 8:31, etc.).

 b.
 It is not denied that the Lord opened Lydia's heart, but how did he open her heart?
 Through the message (Acts 16:13).
 As always, faith comes through hearing the word (Romans 10:17)!

 c.
 Acts 7:51, Galatians 5:4, Hebrews 3:7 (3:15; 4:7; Psalm 95:7), Hebrews 10:29-30, Hebrews 12:15 and many other passages teach it is possible for people to resist God's grace.
 How can grace be "irresistible" if so many people do in fact resist it?

 d.
-Calvinism, through teachings such as Irresistible Grace, make humans into robots.
+Calvinism, through teachings such as Irresistible Grace, easily makes humans into robots.
 Once again, there is no true free will.
 (Still true when Paul's analogy of potter & clay [Rom 9:21] is brought to bear.
 We aren't inanimate matter, after all.)

 * Since grace is irresistible, it follows that once you are saved, you are always saved.
 In other words, falling away is impossible.

 5. Perseverance of the Saints

 * Doctrine: Once a person is saved, it is impossible for that person to become "unsaved."
 And if someone seems to be saved, but later leaves God, that is proof that he was never saved to begin with.
 Only the saints persevere to the end.

 * Supporting passages: John 10:29 says that no one can snatch the sheep (Christians) out of the hand of the Shepherd (Christ).
 And Romans 8:38-39 teaches that nothing can separate us from the love of God.